dojo/docs/quickstart/ajax.rst

 xhrPost will create an Ajax request using the HTTP POST method and is usually used to submit data to a service.
 It returns data to a callback.
 The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.

-For complete details and examples, see the `dojo.xhrPost documentation <dojo/xhrPost>`_.
+For complete details and examples, see the :ref:`dojo.xhrPost documentation <dojo/xhrPost>`.

 ===========